DivyDeshmukh/oibsip_Level1Task1/README.md

 # oibsip_Level1Task1
-Check out this landing page that I had designed as a part of web development internship.
+Hey there!
+This is my portfoloi website that I had designed as a part of web development internship.